IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/projectRoadmap.md

 *   All MVP features (1-6) successfully deployed and operational.
 *   Strapi CMS fully integrated with automated RAG pipeline synchronization.
 *   Foundation editorial workflow established and operational in Strapi CMS.
-*   Complete knowledge base migrated to Strapi with proper content organization.
 *   Comprehensive monitoring and analytics systems in place.
 *   User feedback collection and iteration mechanisms operational.